Study - Ways to Study - Virtual Classroom

 The same rules of apply within virtual classrooms as in other TAFE NSW learning spaces.
 This Virtual Classroom Expectation Guide helps you understand how you can successfully participate, respect others and stay safe.

-If you are experiencing difficulties with access to a virtual classroom, please call the TAFE NSW Student Technology Service Desk on 131601.
+If you are experiencing difficulties with access to a virtual classroom, please call the TAFE NSW Student Technology Service Desk on 131601 and follow the prompts.

 Study - Ways to Study - Connected Learning - FAQs